 Zowie fun times!
 I wrote Alec Dear while sitting behind the cash register at an All For A Dollar store in a mall in the early ’90s (a perfect setting to write grotesque horror, if you ask me).
 I tried drawing it, but knew my good buddy Matt Smith had more talent and vision than I did, so he took on the art side of things.
 We somehow received a Xeric grant for the project, and independently released it in 1996.
 In 1998, after we revised the art and writing and made it super-awesomer, Caliber Comics released it as Through The Wood, Beneath The Moon.
 I failed to request a proof copy, and it was published with several completely avoidable typos.
 Lesson learned.

 We both loved the Alec Dear character.
 I wrote and Matt half-illustrated a pretty fantastic story about Alec going to Hell and becoming the new Satan, but the project was never completed.
-Alec also appeared in an eight-page story in Aftertaste magazine in 1998.
+Here is a 15-page excerpt, Midnight At The Crossroads.
+Alec also appeared in The Edification Of Young Chet, an eight-page story in Aftertaste magazine in 1998.